Sean-Dickey-thycotic-com/ssi-docs/ibm/qradar/dashboard/accessing-ss-events.md

    ![](images/e03d1466d6a02844923edad90c32acf1.png)

-1. We would be able to see the log under log source which we have created using DSM editor
+1. You will bed able able to see the log under __log source__ which was created using the DSM editor.

    ![](images/7da125d55b02ed9f5e578fa781bcad3c.png)